Logo Amsterdam University of Applied Sciences - link to home page

 BSc and English skills

-You can apply if you have a Bachelor of Science degree in Occupational Therapy as well as strong written and verbal English skills on an academic level, for which a formal test score (e.g. IELTS Academic) might be required.
-If you have a different qualification (lower than BSc) in Occupational Therapy, extra admission requirements apply.
+You can apply if you have a Bachelor of Science degree in Occupational Therapy and good written and verbal English skills at an academic level.
+A formal English test score (for example, IELTS Academic) may be required.
+If you have another qualification in Occupational Therapy below BSc level, extra admission requirements will apply.

 More about admission